mckinseyacademy/mcka-theme/docs/SetupNotes.md

 [appendix-c]: #appendix-c-complete-production-routing

 ## Appendix F: Celery Configuration
 We are using celery for background tasks processing it requires RabbitMQ as broker.
-To configure celery on dev environment set `BROKER_URL` in your `local_settings.py` with specified username, password and host and then start celery worker using command:
+To configure celery on dev environment set `BROKER_URL` in your `local_settings.py` with specified username, password and host and then start celery worker using the command:

     ./manage.py celery worker --loglevel=info